adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Document Resources

 Document resources use similar properties to extensions.
-The @id MUST be used as the stateId or profileId (as appropriate) when interacting with the corresponding resource.
+The `id` MUST be used as the stateId or profileId (as appropriate) when interacting with the corresponding resource.

 Name | Values
 ---- | ------
-`@id` | The IRI of the document resource, used as the stateId/profileId in xAPI `@type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `name` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
+`id` | The IRI of the document resource, used as the stateId/profileId in xAPI `type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `name` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.